yugabyte/yugabyte-db/docs/content/stable/develop/change-data-capture/using-yugabytedb-grpc-replication/debezium-connector-yugabytedb.md

 ### Topic names

-By default, the YugabyteDB gRPC connector writes change events for all `INSERT`, `UPDATE`, and `DELETE` operations that occur in a table to a single Apache Kafka topic that is specific to that table.
+By default, the YugabyteDB gRPC connector writes change events for all INSERT, UPDATE, and DELETE operations that occur in a table to a single Apache Kafka topic that is specific to that table.
 The connector names change event topics as _serverName.schemaName.tableName_.

 The components of a topic name are as follows: